Letters from the trenches

 Love to both Mary and self.
 Your aff. bro.

 The second is from Walter’s brother, John Innes Scott (“Jack”) (1886-1965).
-In his letter he mentions family members: Annie, Polly and Etta are his sisters and he mentions Martin who is his brother, my grandfather, who was not in the military.
-He also refers to his brother Walter who “got a knock on the leg”.
-Jack was a Private in the 9th H.L.I. and was commissioned as a Lieutenant into the 2nd H.L.I.
-I understand he may have been involved in the Battle of Aubers Ridge.
+In his letter he mentions family members: Annie, Polly and Etta; his sisters and he mentions Martin who is his brother, my grandfather, who was not in the military.
+He also refers to his brother Walter who “got a knock on the leg” which is interesting as Jack was wounded in the knee in 1917.
+Jack was a Private in the 9th H.L.I. and was commissioned as a Lieutenant into the Cameron Highlanders.

 France Wed, 19/5/15.